 As discussed in earlier posts, the military readiness goals of I-14 are clear.
 While the original proposal has the new highway terminating in Natchez, Mississippi, others have wisely endorsed the route with proposals to extend it all the way to El Paso, Texas.

-fort hoodexisting highways in Texas, Louisiana and Mississippi.
+The Gulf Coast Strategic Highway System is proposed as an upgrade ofexisting highways in Texas, Louisiana and Mississippi.
 The objective is to provide better connectivity between Fort Bliss, Fort Hood and Fort Polk and the strategic ports at Corpus Christi and Beaumont.
 These improvements are needed to address military deployment and mobility efficiency.
 Approximately 40% of the military equipment and supplies deployed in the ongoing war efforts have moved over the docks at Corpus Christi and Beaumont, Texas.

 Gulf Coast Strategic Highway website